FastBound/Support/README.md

 ## Repository Contents

-- **HTML Sample Labels**: Ready-to-use and easily customizable HTML templates for generating labels.
+- **Labels**: Ready-to-use and easily customizable HTML templates for [FastBound labels](https://fastbound.help/en/articles/1332831).
 These are designed to get you started quickly with common labeling tasks.
 - **Scripts**: Collection of scripts to enhance your interaction with the FastBound API, including automation scripts, data manipulation tools, and more.

 ## License